 With summer comes the season of blooming flowers.
-Of special delight is the Yumthang Valley of Flowers.
-As the name suggest the entire valley is carpeted with myriad of flowers such as poppies, irises, primulas and mostly rhododendrons in equally diverse shades.
+One such delight is the Yumthang Valley, called the “Valley of Flowers”.
+The entire valley transforms with many flowers such as poppies, irises, primulas, and mostly rhododendrons.
 A trek through the Singba Rhododendron Sanctuary is perfect to bask in the bliss of summer.
-Othertreks in Sikkim are also thrilling as one explore the beautiful Himalayan kingdom.
-The trails open up to truly breathtaking mountain scenery also making is possible to enjoy camping under the open skies in the company of million stars.
+Othertreks in Sikkim are also thrilling as one witness and explore the Himalayan region.
+Summer in Sikkim also makes camping enjoyable.

 Monsoon: July to September

 Rain clouds and rain showers arrive in Sikkim by July, making it a good time to visit Sikkim, only if you do not mind getting wet.
 With its tea gardens and Kanchenjunga Mountain in the backdrop, the Temi Estate is a beauty to enjoy the season.
 The Pang Lhabsol festival held around August or September has celebrations with dances performed wearing colorful masks and costumes.
 Head to the Pemayangtse Monastery to attend the fiesta.

 Tip: Due to heavy rainfall, there are chances of landslides and road blockage.
 Thus, we do not recommend this season.

 Sikkim in winter receives heavy snow along with many exciting festivals and treks.
 You can go on the Dzongri – Goecha La route, the 90 km ‘trek to Kanchenjunga’ in October, to witness the beauty of the North East Himalayas.